TV Century 21: Launch

-January 1966 changes
+Changes between 1966 and 1968

-Three strips left the publication with issue #51 (8 January 1966) – Lady Penelope, Supercar, and Burke's Law – replaced the following issue with Thunderbirds, Get Smart, and The Munsters.
+Three strips left the publication with issue 51 (8 January 1966) – Lady Penelope, Supercar, and Burke's Law – replaced the following issue with Thunderbirds, Get Smart, and The Munsters.
 Bruno Marraffa, who had been drawing Supercar, took on Get Smart, while Paul Trevillion, who had been drawing Burke's Law, was now the lead artist for The Munsters strip.

-A new strip joined the lineup with issue #73 (11 June 1966).
+A new strip joined the line-up with issue 73 (11 June 1966).
 The Investigator, by Alan Fennell and Don Harley, was about Bob Devlin and Marc Carter, fictional troubleshooters for Universal Engineering Incorporated, builders of the XL fleet, Fireflash, and the first Martian probe.
 (The strip was not related to a later unsuccessful TV pilot by Gerry Anderson.)
-The strip didn't last long, being canceled after issue #89 (1 October 1966).
+The strip did not last long, being cancelled after issue 89 (1 October 1966).
 Following The Investigator was Catch or Kill, another strip taking place in the year 2066.
 Originally by Angus Allan and John M. Burns, Gerry Embleton later took over the art chores.

-With issue #105 (21 January 1967), Zero-X, by Angus Allan and Mike Noble, joined TV Century 21, replacing The Daleks.
+With issue 105 (21 January 1967), Zero-X, by Angus Allan and Mike Noble, joined TV Century 21, replacing The Daleks.

-Wright C.H.A.R.L.I.E., a humour strip set in the "Anderson universe" about the inventions of a Professor Wright from the Central Headquarters Atomic Research Liaison for Industrial Experimentation (C.H.A.R.L.I.E.), debuted in issue #107 (4 February 1967).
-It lasted until issue #131 (22 July 1967), when it – and Catch or Kill – were replaced by Front Page.
-That feature, drawn by John M. Burns, was a meta-strip set in the year 2067 about fictional TV Century 21 investigative reporter Pete Tracker, who learns about the secretive organization Spectrum; the strip was used to promote the upcoming Captain Scarlet and the Mysterons TV series (and the accompanying comic strip).
+Wright C.H.A.R.L.I.E., a humour strip set in the "Anderson universe" about the inventions of a Professor Wright from the Central Headquarters Atomic Research Liaison for Industrial Experimentation (C.H.A.R.L.I.E.), debuted in issue 107 (4 February 1967).
+It lasted until issue 131 (22 July 1967), when it – and Catch or Kill – were replaced by Front Page.
+That feature, drawn by John M. Burns, was a meta-strip set in the year 2067 about fictional TV Century 21 investigative reporter Pete Tracker, who learns about the secretive organisation Spectrum; the strip was used to promote the upcoming Captain Scarlet and the Mysterons TV series (and the accompanying comic strip).

 The first new TV series adaptation to appear in a while, Sgt.
-Bilko, debuted in issue #139 (16 Sep 1967).
+Bilko, debuted in issue 139 (16 Sep 1967).

-The character of the "indestructible" Captain Scarlet, the hero of Captain Scarlet and the Mysterons, made his first appearance in TV Century 21 in issue #141, 30 September 1967, timed to coincide with the airing of the first episode of the TV show.
+The character of the "indestructible" Captain Scarlet, the hero of Captain Scarlet and the Mysterons, made his first appearance in TV Century 21 in issue 141, 30 September 1967, timed to coincide with the airing of the first episode of the TV show.
 (The back story of the Mysterons, Captain Scarlet's Martian enemies, was being revealed in TV Tornado, another City Magazines publication.)
 Captain Scarlet was featured on most covers of the title until the 1969 relaunch.

-Issue #155 changes

-The publication dropped the "Century" from its title in January 1968, after 155 issues, becoming known as TV21.
+After 155 issues, the publication dropped the "Century" from its title in January 1968, becoming known as TV21.
 With that same issue, the Special Agent 21 strip changed its name to Mr. Magnet, and the Get Smart, Front Page, and Sgt.
-Bilko strips were all canceled.
+Bilko strips were all cancelled.